Which Sailing School Course to Start at

 There is an ever-growing list of Countries from which you can fly directly in to Pattaya airport including Malaysia, Singapore and Hong Kong.
 This is without doubt to most low stress way of getting to Pattaya as the Pattaya Airport is small and easy to travers, often taking just a few minutes to pass through airport formalities.

-The Airport itself is located approximately 30 minutes by taxi away from the Gulf Charters Office at Ocean Marina.
+The Airport itself is located approximately 30 minutes by taxi away from the Island Spirit Office at Ocean Marina.

 This is Thailands primary International Airport and it is the closest of the two Bangkok International airports, so if you are flying into Bangkok and have the choice, this would be the one to choose.
 There are numerous ways to get from the airport to Pattaya but the two most popular options are private taxi, where you should expect to pay between 1000 and 2000 baht depending on exactly where you are traveling to in Pattaya.